rishimaheshwari123/Houseware/README.md

  ## Add Task :
  Open the todo list application </br>
- Enter a task description
+ Enter a task description </br>
- Press the enter button
+ Press the enter button</br>

 ## Mark Task as Completed
- Open the todo list application
+ Open the todo list application</br>
- Locate a task in the list
+ Locate a task in the list</br>
- Click on the checkbox or an "Mark as Completed" option  to the delete the task.
+ Click on the checkbox or an "Mark as Completed" option  to the delete the task.</br>
- The task should be visually marked as completed and moved to the completed tasks section
+ The task should be visually marked as completed and moved to the completed tasks section</br>

 ## Delete Task:
-  Whenever you make task Mark as Completed so it shows the delete button We also have clear all task button for clear all task
+  Whenever you make task Mark as Completed so it shows the delete button</br>
+  We also have clear all task button for clear all task</br>